h2akim/enginemailer-php/README.md

 # Usages

-Currently this library only cater to send transaction email
+Currently this library only cater to send transactional email

 ```
 use HakimRazalan\EngineMailer\Client;